Contract Management 101: The Basics

-A fundamental contract management 101 lesson is the need for risk management.
+A fundamental contract management 101 lessons is the need for risk management.
 Having a management solution, or process in place means better management of your company risks.
-Whether or not your organization uses contract management software, there are four important steps to establish your agreements processes.
+Whether or not your organization uses contract management software, there are four important steps to establish your agreement processes.
 They are:

 First, you must create a plan.
 Your first phase might simply be to get your manual process, or excel files organized.
 Perhaps centralize all contracts and elements into one place.
 Set out some basic management policies.
 This first phase may not include bringing on a contract lifecycle management system, but your next steps, or later stages need to consider it.

 With a plan in place, train your associates.
 They need to know about how new processes impact existing and future agreements.
 Are there impacts on the contract terms, guidelines, or standard clauses?
 Are you stepping toward using more electronic signatures?
 Will you start a full digital transformation project for that matter?
 Will there be a contract relationship management practice?